shivamsinghchahar/DataStructures-AFunApproach/Stacks/Introduction.md

 * Check if the stack is full

 ### Why Stack?
 Stack is used in Scheduling high priority tasks on top.
-It is also used in function calls/ recursion to keep a tack of calls.
+It is also used in function calls/recursion to keep a track of calls.
 Another use can be found in compilers, they check if the parentheses are balanced or not using a stack.
 There can be many other examples.

 ### Advantages:
-* Stack allows us to add and remove element in O(1) time
+* Stack allows us to add and remove element in **O(1)** time

 ### Disadvantages:
 * Stack makes it hard to access an element that is not on top, we have to pop the elements to get to the element